Juan-Jones/blogsphere/content/blog/ways-to-make-money-online.md

 {{< image src="/images/post/print-on-demand.jpg" caption="" alt="Print on Demand" height="400" width="300" position="center" command="fit" option="q100" class="img-fluid" title="Print on Demand" webp="false" >}}

 Create and sell custom-designed products like t-shirts, mugs, and phone cases through print-on-demand platforms like [Printful](https://www.printful.com) or Teespring.
 You upload your designs, and they handle the printing, shipping, and customer service.

+_How Much Can You Earn?_ Highly variable, earn anywhere from a few hundred to several thousand dollars per month.

 _Startup Cost:_ Starting a print-on-demand venture often requires minimal initial investment.
 Essential costs include a computer with internet access, design software for creating designs (Adobe Illustrator, Canva), and possibly a small budget for marketing.